-Some time later Mary joins the superhero team, the Superbuddies, after her brother turned down an invitation from L-Ron to join a new super team.
-Despite what the wisdom of Solomon told her, and her invulnerability to boot, believed she would get radiation poisoning from Captain Atom.
+Some time later, Mary joins the superhero team, the Superbuddies, after her brother turned down an invitation from L-Ron to join a new super team.
+Despite what the wisdom of Solomon told her, and her invulnerability to boot, she believed she would get radiation poisoning from Captain Atom.
 As a result, Mary avoided Atom as much as possible.
 The Superbuddies touted themselves as the "Heroes for the Common Man," and were often subject to the ire of the neighbourhood residents around them.
-The group faced numerous threats, some serious sone less so, such as the "E Street Bloodsuckers," a superpowered gang that lived a thug life, but spoke and otherwise acted like highly educated thespians, and Roulette, the illegitimate daughter of Terry Sloane.
+The group faced numerous threats, some serious some less so, such as the "E Street Bloodsuckers," a super-powered gang that lived a thug life, but spoke and otherwise acted like highly educated thespians, and Roulette, the illegitimate daughter of Terry Sloane.
 In the case of Roulette, she kidnapped the most powerful members of the Superbuddies, and forced them to become gladiators in her intergalactic arena, a place where criminals and aliens placed bets on who would win each battle.
 Mary was forced to battle Captain Atom after being hypnotized by Roulette.
 Mary inadvertently ruptured the skin of Captain Atom and almost killed fire before she came to her senses.
 Ironically, Captain Atom is now leaking radiation, serving to be a radioactive danger to Mary for the first time by her own hand.
 Blue Beetle and Booster Gold rush Atom to a hospital while the alien overlord Manga Khan arrives at Earth to reclaim L-Ron.
 Khan offers to give Max Lord the canine Green Lantern Gnort in exchange, but Lord refuses.
 After Booster accidentally damages Khan's sentries, the alien declares war on earth.
 The Superbuddies are unable to defeat the overlord until the real Justice League arrives and saves the day.